heptarch/heptarch.github.io/projects.md

 telecommunications giant during the most technologically explosive century in human history?
-Each innovation by Bell Labs, every patent, paper and prize, arose from some concrete need of the system.
+Each innovation by Bell Labs, every patent, paper and prize, arose from a concrete problem: a lack in the system, or the possibility of extension or improvement.
+This is what makes Bell Labs different from, say, the Institute for Advanced Study, which despite the infinite freedom